sestaton/Pairfq/README.md

 **EXPECTED FORMATS**

-The input will be in (i.e., forward and reverse) in [FASTA](http://en.wikipedia.org/wiki/FASTA_format) or [FASTQ](http://en.wikipedia.org/wiki/FASTQ_format) format that are expected to have reads out of order due to quality trimming.
+The input should be in [FASTA](http://en.wikipedia.org/wiki/FASTA_format) or [FASTQ](http://en.wikipedia.org/wiki/FASTQ_format) format.
 It is fine if the input files are compressed (with either gzip or bzip2).

 Currently, data from the Casava pipeline version 1.4 are supported.
 For example,